The Cycle of Alcohol Use

-For people with AUD, the cycle includes periods of being intoxicated (drunk) followed by periods of withdrawal.
+For people with AUD, the cycle of alcohol use includes periods of being intoxicated (drunk) followed by periods of withdrawal.

 Alcohol intoxication happens when the amount of alcohol in the bloodstream increases.
 The higher the concentration, the more likely you are to experience drunkenness or other ill effects.
 Intoxicated people may display slurred speech, poor judgment, unstable moods, problems with memory or focus, poor coordination, and inappropriate behavior.